 \section{Conclusion}

-In this paper, we present \name{}, an autonomous LLM agent that first classifies static analysis warnings as true or false positives, then either repairs or suppresses them.
+In this paper, we present \name{}, an autonomous LLM agent that first classifies static analysis warnings as TPs or FPs, then either repairs or suppresses them.
 A built-in change approver validates each edit by ensuring the project builds successfully, the original warning is eliminated, no new warnings arise, and all tests pass.
-Evaluated on \num{1000} SonarQube warnings across 106 Java projects, \name{} generates plausible fixes for 96.8\% of warnings, correctly classifies 91.8\% of distinct-rule cases, and achieves an overall end-to-end correct fix rate of 86.3\%, surpassing prior techniques such as Sorald and CORE.
-By addressing multi-line and multi-file fixes, and by filtering false positives, \name{} significantly reduces the manual effort needed to maintain clean codebases for a cost of only a few cents and a couple of minutes per warning.
+Evaluated on \num{1000} SonarQube warnings across 106 Java projects, \name{} generates plausible fixes for 96.8\% of warnings, correctly classifies 91.8\% of distinct-rule cases, and achieves an overall end-to-end correct fix rate of 86.3\%, surpassing prior techniques such as Sorald, iSMELL, and CORE.
+By addressing multi-line and multi-file fixes, and by filtering FPs, \name{} significantly reduces the manual effort needed to maintain clean codebases for a cost of only a few cents and a couple of minutes per warning.
 Future work could expand language support, target new static analyzers, and incorporate developer feedback for continual learning and integration of developer intent.